base-org/web/apps/base-docs/docs/tools/bridge-faq.md

 ### Are there any fees involved in using Base Bridge?

 There are network fees involved which are used to pay for the gas costs on Ethereum and Base.
 There are no additional fees specifically for using Base Bridge.
-You can find more information on how network fees work on Base here.

 ### What is the benefit of transferring my digital assets from Ethereum to Base?